Lewis Dot Structures

 • atoms_lonePairDiameter_2D – This is the diameter of the dots that represent the electrons.

-Additionally, you will want to display all carbon labels by setting the atoms_displayAllCarbonLabels_2D specification to true, and by turning off the display of implicit hydrogens by setting the atoms_implicitHydrogens_2D specification to false.
+Additionally, you will want to display all carbon labels by setting the atoms_displayAllCarbonLabels_2D style to true, and by turning off the display of implicit hydrogens by setting the atoms_implicitHydrogens_2D style to false.

-Keep in mind that this setting is merely cosmetic.
-Neither the MDL MOLFile or Daylight SMILES formats support lone pairs, so validation must be done programmatically by accessing the Molecule data structure, or by visual analysis.
+Neither the MDL MOLFile or Daylight SMILES formats support lone pairs, so validation must be done programmatically by accessing the Molecule data structure, by visual analysis, or by using the ChemDoodle JSON format.

 Examples